Abdulrahman Dambazau

-Abdulrahman Bello Dambazau CFR GSS, psc, ndc, fwc(+) (born 14 March 1954) is a retired Nigerian army general and politician who served as Chief of Army Staff between 2008 and 2010 and in President Muhammadu Buhari's Cabinet as Minister of the Interior from 2015 to 2019.
+Abdulrahman Bello Dambazau CFR GSS, psc, ndc, fwc(+) (born 14 March 1954) is a retired Nigerian army general and politician who served as Chief of Army Staff from 2008 to 2010 and in President Muhammadu Buhari's Cabinet as Minister of the Interior from 2015 to 2019.
+Dambazau is a renowned strategist, especially In National and regional security issues.
+He is a skillful writer with wide and deep research in various field of human behavior.
+He is a Criminologist well known for his contribution In the field, and he is also focused on the study and care victims of crime, disaster and conflicts.
+He is currently the Pro - chancellor Capital City University Kano.

 Early life

 Family

-Dambazau was born into an aristocratic military class family of the Fulani Dambazawa clan.
+Dambazau was born into a traditional military family of the Fulani Dambazawa clan.
 His father served in the Colonial Army, and his brothers held senior posts in the army.
 He also holds the traditional title of Baraden Kano.

 Education

 Dambazau's secondary education took place at Barewa College, Zaria, where he graduated in 1974.
+Later in 1974, he proceeded to the Nigerian Defence Academy as a member of the 17 Regular Combatant Course.
+He was commissioned as a second lieutenant into the Infantry Corps of the Nigerian Army in June 1977.

 In 1979, Dambazau attended the US Army Military Police School at Fort McClellan.
 Dambazau later obtained a bachelor's degree in criminal justice from Kent State University in 1982 and a PhD in criminology from the University of Keele in 1989.

 Military career

-In 1974, he proceeded to the Nigerian Defence Academy as a member of the 17 Regular Combatant Course.
-He was commissioned as a second lieutenant into the Infantry Corps of the Nigerian Army in June 1977.

 Command

-Dambazau served as a military police officer, aide-de-camp to the Chief of Army Staff (1979), commanded military police units and served as a special investigator (1984-1985).
+Dambazau served as a military police officer, aide-de-camp to the Chief of Army Staff (1979), commanded military police units and served as a special investigator (1984–1985).
 Dambazau was registrar of the Nigerian Defence Academy from 1993 to 1999.
 He also served as chief instructor, Support Weapon Wing of the Infantry Centre and School from 1999 to 2001 and later as directing staff at the National War College from 2004 to 2006.
 From 2007 to 2008, he served as general officer commanding (GOC) 2nd Division, Ibadan.